28

 New Number 50

-Reason: You will expect the original number will take the value from the outer scope, but the salary value was undefined, because of hoisting.
+Reason: You would expect the original number to take the value from the outer scope, but the salary value was undefined because of hoisting.

-Ans.
 DOM is a W3C (World Wide Web Consortium) standard.
 When the HTML page loads in the browser, the browser creates the DOM (Document object model).
-It defines the HTML element as an object and allows scripts to dynamically manipulate the content and the structure of the document.
+It defines the HTML element as an object and allows scripts to manipulate the content and the structure of the document dynamically.

-When any of the HTML documents are loaded in the browser, it will become a document object which is the root element that represents the HTML document.
-Each DOM element has various properties and methods. and with the help of document objects, we may add dynamic content to our web page according to the required behavior.
+When any HTML document is loaded in the browser, it becomes a document object, which is the root element that represents the HTML document.
+Each DOM element has various properties and methods.
+With the help of document objects, we may add dynamic content to our web page according to the required behavior.

 HTML: